 She transferred to UCSD, graduating Summa Cum Laude in Molecular Biology, after which she completed a thesis-driven Masters of Science in the same field.
 While there, she worked as a Resident Advisor in the transfer housing as well as being a coxswain on Men’s Crew.
 Both of these experiences taught her discipline and compassion.
 Working the Sun God Festival as a Resident Advisor at UCSD is no joke, my friends.

-Kelly presently serves on the Miami Miller admissions committee, where she has reviewed many, many applicant files, advocating for applicants she believes have gone above and beyond to earn acceptance.
+While there, Kelly served on the Miami Miller admissions committee, where she has reviewed many, many applicant files, advocating for applicants she believed had gone above and beyond to earn acceptance.